3. Charlie Athersmith [Aston Villa 1891–1901 Birmingham 1901-05]

 Athersmith played a key role in Villa’s title-winning sides of 1894, 1896, 1897, 1899 and 1900.
 He also reached three FA Cup finals, finishing on the losing side in 1892 before gaining winners’ medals in 1895 and the Double-winning final of the 1896–97 season.

 In 1901 he joined Small Heath (Birmingham City), where he made 106 appearances and scored 13 goals.
+He is one of the best players to have played for both Aston Villa and Birmingham City.

 2. Harry Hampton [Aston Villa 1904-20 Birmingham 1920-22]